cohere-coop/gilded_rose_on_rails/README.md

 - The `quality` of an item is never more than 50
 - "Sulfuras", being a legendary item, never has to be sold or decreases in `quality`
-- "Backstage passes", like aged brie, increase in `quality` as time passes; `quality` increases by 2 when there are 10 days or less until the concert date, and by 3 when there are 5 days or less, but `quality` drops to 0 after the concert
+- "Backstage pass", like aged brie, increase in `quality` as time passes; `quality` increases by 2 when there are 10 days or less until the concert date, and by 3 when there are 5 days or less, but `quality` drops to 0 after the concert